 So I made a promise to myself to complete the 30 days of yoga journey.
 I was determined to do everything I could to honour it.
 I deserved to do this for myself.

 At first I had to remind myself to make time in my day to do the yoga practice.
-I was still running 3-4 times a week but after a week or so I realised that I was pushing myself too hard especially as my niggly hamstring wasn’t entirely happy.
+I was still running 3-4 times a week but after a week I realised that I was pushing myself too hard.
+Especially as my niggly hamstring wasn’t entirely happy.

-I decided to prioritise yoga over running as I wanted to give my energy and time to it without having to half-ass it or just fit it in.
-That was a big step for me as I’ve prioritised running over most other things in my life for the last 4 ½ years and it seemed really strange to plan my time with yoga being the main focus instead of running but I did it and the world kept turning anyway.
+I decided to prioritise yoga over running.
+I wanted to give my energy and time to it without having to half-ass it or just fit it in.
+That was a big step for me as I’ve prioritised running over most other things in my life for the last 4 ½ years.
+It seemed really strange to plan my time with yoga being the main focus instead of running but I did it and the world kept turning anyway.

 By the end of the first week I was feeling so much stronger already.
 I ached a lot but I could feel the strength building.
 Day 6 was called ‘Core’ and boy did it hurt!
 I do a lot of plank work so thought I’d be ok but I felt it for 2 days afterwards.

 Adriene had planned the journey so that every 7-8 days was more like stretching with a bit of meditation.
 These days were a welcome ‘rest’ day.
 I have a rest day every week so was worried how I would do this but I didn’t need to even think about it, she had sorted it!